Prince0827/DSA-Project-2/README.md

 # DSA-Project-2
 This project is the concluding part of my initial capstone project at the Incubator Hub; the two  served as a pedestal in my tech learning journey.
-This second project, which I tagged DSA-Project 2, introduced and sharpened my knowledge of Power BI for data cleaning, DAX expressions, modelling, visualisation, and reporting.
+This second project, which I tagged DSA-Project 2, introduced and broadened  my knowledge  of  Power BI for data cleaning, DAX expressions, modelling, visualisation, and reporting.

  ## Topic: Palmora Group Human Resources Analysis